jsampe/PowerShell/README.md

 Get-Command is designed to help you locate commands.
 Running Get-Command without any parameters returns a list of all the commands on your system.

+## Get-Member
+Get-Member helps you discover what objects, properties, and methods are available for commands.
+Any command that produces object based output can be piped to Get-Member.
+A property is a characteristic about an item.
+Your drivers license has a property called eye color and the most common values for that property are blue and brown.
+A method is an action that can be taken on an item.

 There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
 I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.

 Here's why: